-The early detection of potentially violent students will be facilitated through professional development offerings provided for the BCSE school staff.
+The early detection of potentially violent students will be facilitated through professional development offerings provided for the Bronx Excellence school staff.

-Dissemination of early detection information- In accordance with Section 155.17(e)(l) (xiii), all teachers and non-instructional staff members were provided with School Response training at the beginning of this school year.
+Dissemination of early detection information- In accordance with Section 155.17(e)(l)(xiii), all teachers and non-instructional staff members were provided with School Violence Prevention training at the beginning of this school year.
 Updated training in this area will be provided annually hereafter.
 In addition, teacher aides who supervise students in non-academic areas, such as on playgrounds and in cafeterias are provided with conflict intervention training.
 Conflict intervention training for teacher aides will be updated annually.
-Safety topics are introduced to parents at the first parents meeting in the fall, then through notices at Fire Prevention Week and the week prior to the spring break.
+Training is also available to students and families in detecting and managing unwanted behaviors.

-Before the end of the first week of each academic year, teachers will familiarize themselves with all available information and records about the regular education and/ or special education program placement of every student in their class.
+Before the end of the first week of each academic year, teachers will familiarize themselves with all available information and records about the regular education and/or special education program placement of every student in their class.
 Instructional and non-instructional staff who are concerned about the behavior of a student will communicate with the Principal if the situation so warrants.
 The Principal will then communicate appropriate information to other staff members on a need-to-know basis.
 The staff member will proceed to work with that student on the basis of these consultations and information.